-A major item of equipment (MIE) is needed to enable visual proteomics within microbial cells.
-With a Visual Proteomics Capability (VPC), scientists would be able to visualize individual proteins as well as their dynamics and interactions with other molecular constituents in cells.
+A Major Item of Equipment (MIE) is needed to enable visual proteomics within microbial cells.
+With a visual proteomics capability, scientists would be able to visualize individual proteins as well as their dynamics and interactions with other molecular constituents in cells.
 These interactions lead to the creation of biological assemblies, including a variety of different types of macromolecular machines.

-Initial efforts would focus on investigations of microbial cells, although the capability could potentially be used on plant cells.
+Initial efforts would focus on investigations of microbial cells, although the capability could potentially be used for plant cells.
 The basis for this capability would be a mass spectrometry system.
-The VPC would be to design, build, and initiate operations of a mass spectrometry-based capability within an Office of Science user facility that would be capable of enabling users to visualize proteins and their dynamics within the cellular matrix for a variety of microbes.
-VPC would not only enable users to visualize the proteome of a microbe but would enable them to quantify proteins within the cellular matrix and to study the dynamics of protein-protein interactions and other metabolic activities in real time within a given cell.
-The understanding enabled by this capability could be used to determine the potential for modifying the dynamics and quantity of proteins and other cellular components with cells and communities.
+The Visual Proteomics MIE would be to design, build, and initiate operations of a mass spectrometry-based capability within an Office of Science user facility that would be made available to users and would be capable of enabling users to visualize proteins and their dynamics within the cellular matrix for a variety of microbes.
+A visual proteomics capability would not only enable users to visualize the proteome of a microbe but would enable them to quantify proteins within the cellular matrix and to study the dynamics of protein-protein interactions and other metabolic activities in real time within a given cell.

+The understanding enabled by this capability could be used to determine the potential for modifying the dynamics and quantity of proteins and other cellular components within cells and communities to address BER and DOE needs.
 A visual proteomics capability would allow detailed investigation and visualization of gene expression processes within a wide variety of plant and microbial cells.
-The VPC would provide the capabilities needed to more fully understand protein expression, structural formation, localized activity, and the full cycle of protein structures in cells.
+This MIE would provide the capabilities needed to more fully understand protein expression, structural formation, localized activity, and the full cycle of protein structures in cells.
 The capability has applications in fundamental biological proteomics and biosystems design research.